Sushii64/pyterm/README.md

 there are required packages for this to work.

-to install them, run `pip install -r requirements.txt` in your termina.
+to install them, run `pip install -r requirements.txt` in your terminal.

 ## ~~installer~~